isblab/IMP_Toolbox/docs/af_pipeline/AFInput.md

   1. job cycle
   2. name and type in entities

+- `count` is an integer that indicates how many copies of the entity should be used in the prediction.
+By default, it is set to `1`.
+If you want to use multiple copies of the same entity, you can specify it here.

+- `useStructureTemplate` is a boolean that indicates whether to use a structure template for the protein chain.
+By default, it is set to `true`.

+- `maxTemplateDate` is a string that indicates the date till which the structure templates should be used.
+By default, it is set to `2021-09-30`.
+This means that only structures published before this date will be used as templates.

+- `proteinChain` can have modifications:
+  - `glycans` (list of lists, each sublist contains the glycan name and its position in the protein chain)
+  - `modifications` (list of lists, each sublist contains the modification name and its position in the protein chain)
+- `rnaSequence` and `dnaSequence` can have modifications:
+  - `modifications` (list of lists, each sublist contains the modification name and its position in the RNA or DNA sequence)

 - For most of our use cases, the input will look like this:

 ```yaml